intel/gstreamer-media-SDK/README.md

 Compiling
 ---------
 GStreamer-MSDK uses the Meson build tool to build the plugins.
+You can install the latest meson packages using the pip installer program generally bundled with recent Python 3 installer packages.
 On Windows, open VS x64 native tools command prompt, and add gstreamer pkgconfig path to PKG_CONFIG_PATH if not already done:

 	set PKG_CONFIG_PATH=%GSTREAMER_1_0_ROOT_X86_64%lib\pkgconfig